Tao Ye

 Dancer/Artistic Director

-Duan Ni used to dance with Shanghai Jin Xing Dance Theatre, Akram Khan Company in London, and Shen Wei Dance Arts in New York.
-In 2008, she joined TAO Dance Theater as the Founding Dancer and Artistic Director of the company.
-As the first Chinese modern dance dancer invited by international dance companies, Duan Ni embraced all the ideas and styles with her body's inclusiveness, and she formed her own body language and traits, which combine flexibility and resilience, pureness and openness with her rich experience in China and overseas.
-Duan Ni has performed at Lincoln Center for Performing Arts for three times with different three dance companies.
-Each time, her performance was singled out by The New York Times, lauded by critics as “extraordinary”, “formidable” and “extreme athletic control”.
+Duan Ni used to dance with Shanghai Jin Xing Dance Theatre, Akram Khan Dance Company (UK), and Shen Wei Dance Arts (USA).
+In August 2008, she joined TAO Dance Theater as the Founding Dancer and Artistic Director.
+As the first Chinese contemporary dancer invited by international dance companies, Duan Ni accepted all concepts and styles with the inclusiveness of her body in this series of rich backgrounds at home and abroad, and formed her own body language and characteristics - softness and toughness, pure and open.
+She has performed three times at the Lincoln Center for Performing Art in New York with different three dance companies.
+Each time, her performance was singled out by The New York Times, lauded by critics as "extraordinary”, “formidable” and “athletic control”.
+In 2019, she was recommended by VOUGE and selected as an outstanding woman of "Light of Power" by BVLGARI.

 ”In the first part a woman with a shaved head, the formidable Duan Ni, twirls a long staff.
 Passing it from hand to hand and behind her back and over her head, she herself turns.
 The propeller whirl of the stick, catching the light like a circular saw blade, hypnotizes, while the incremental progressions in the movement loops engross.“ —The New York Times,USA